-- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Takes care of the signing of the internship contracts and confidentiality agreements; - Makes sure students can submit products; - Takes care of the scheduling and administration of interim and final presentations; - Makes sure the graduation internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.
+- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision. - Takes care of the signing of the internship contracts and confidentiality agreements (Be aware: internship contracts and confidentiality agreements which must be signed have to be delivered to the internship office). - Makes sure students can submit products. - Takes care of the scheduling and administration of interim and final presentations. - Makes sure the graduation internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.